 Chronic obstructive pulmonary disease: It takes your breath away

 COPD is not curable, but it is treatable.
 Lifestyle changes and medication can help patients cope with chronic lung disease and live longer, fuller lives.
-And if you understand COPD, you’ll know that most cases can be prevented.
+Most cases can be prevented.
+Here’s treatment options and advice on how to take care of your lungs.

 To continue reading this article, you must log in.